oracle/ojdbc-extensions/ojdbc-provider-opentelemetry/README.md

     * Connection data *(only present if sensitive data is enabled)*

 **Usage**
-To use the Oracle JDBC provider for Open Telemetry just add the artifact, and a file  to the application's classpath and the
+To use the Oracle JDBC provider for Open Telemetry just add the artifact to the application's classpath.

 **Configuration**